dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

   * Groups of related pages can be kept in their own namespace and directory.

 To get started with your first ASP.NET Core Razor Pages app, see [Get started with Razor Pages](xref:tutorials/razor-pages/razor-pages-start).
-For a complete overview of ASP.NET Core Razor Pages, its architecture, and benefits,  [Get started with Razor Pages](xref:tutorials/razor-pages/)
+For a complete overview of ASP.NET Core Razor Pages, its architecture, and benefits,  [Introduction to Razor Pages in ASP.NET Core](xref:razor-pages/index)

 ### ASP.NET MVC